 My book, Climate Crisis and the 21st-century British Novel was published by Bloomsbury Academic in November 2017.
 A preview of the book is available here.
 I’ve been blogging about the book on my website, where you can also find the cocktail-party explanation of my book (i.e. the book for non-specialists).
+The original proposal for the book (which at that point still had a different title), and which was submitted to Bloomsbury Academic in 2014 can be downloaded here.

 Climate Change and the 21st-century British Novel explores contemporary narratives of nature as means of understanding our ambiguous perceptions and experiences of the natural world at a time of environmental crisis.
 The narratives that emerge from post-millennial British fictions provide novel ways of imagining changing human engagements with the nonhuman natural world in the Anthropocene.